-- With assets of \$132 mil in 2012, and a historic annual average return of 8.34%, the Trust Fund could be expected to return \$11 million per year.
+- With assets of \$132 million in 2012, and a historic annual average return of 8.34%, the Trust Fund could be expected to return \$11 million per year.
 In comparison, in that year it paid out for Officer Retirees only about \$2.23.
 This does not even come close to requiring an outside infusion, whether from the fringe pool or the general budget, even after an allowance is made for the 16% of Columbia employees who are not categorized as Officers. - It seems that there was a misconception that the medical insurance of retired and of active Officers were part of the same pool.
-And that pool, in turn, included both Officers and unionized Support Staff.
-To speculate: The medical plans for the active employees, given the way that they were written, were indeed requiring continued additional support.
-With the rise in medical costs, these costs were unsustainable.
-When it came to the unionized employees, they were contractual obligations of collective bargaining agreements.
-They also covered higher-risk employees.
-In consequence, the Officer part, being part of a pool, is likely to have assumed some of the costs of coverage of non-Officers.
+And that such pool, in turn, included both Officers and unionized Support Staff.
+In other words, that it was all one big insurance pot.
 And by cutting the retiree benefits, it was incorrectly believed that it would reduce the pressures on the joint pool, by making retirees contribute more towards the contribution of Officers to contractual obligations to staff employees.

 The Task Force's recommendations were to cut the coverage contribution by 50%, going forward (and by 71% for retirees under 65).
 As far as can be determined, no other benefit reviewed by the Task Force was cut as severely, and certainly not if one considers it in the context of the earlier severe cut of retiree medical coverage in 1993.
-In contrast, other benefits whose value was better understood were treated more gingerly or even raised.
-For example, same-sex couples were to receive \$1000 more relative to married opposite-sex couples, in recognition of the tax disadvantage they faced.
-(It should be noted that the same disadvantages existed for same-sex retiree couples, too, without them being included in that benefit.107)
+In contrast, other benefits whose value was better understood were treated more favorably or were even raised.
+For example, same-sex couples were to receive \$1000 more relative to married and unmarried opposite-sex couples, in a sensitive recognition of the tax disadvantage they faced.